marcusjang/iota-archive-exporter/README.md

 Although these are significant changes that will certainly require a new version of the exporter, the rest of the app should be fairly agnostic of the IRI version.

 ### Notes
-* A more fine tuning may be required on the artificial delaying, so it wouldn't crash old IRI API endpoint and take
+* A more fine tuning may be required on the artificial delaying, so it wouldn't crash old IRI API endpoint or take too long unnecessarily.
+* A more accurate `sn` topic could be beneficial, but this may bloat the codebase while serving little purpose.

 ## References
 * [iota.lib.js TransactionObject Structure](https://github.com/iotaledger/iota.lib.js/blob/develop/lib/utils/utils.js#L169)